LubnaAsha1125/Hello_Squirrel/README.md

 ## Summary

-Hello_Squirrel is an android app that recreates the common "Hello, World!", to introduce ourselves to the neighborhood squirrel 🐿.  **Change or add to this description**
+Hello_Squirrel is an android app that recreates the common "Hello, World!", to introduce ourselves to the neighborhood squirrel 🐿.

-If I had to describe this project in three (3) emojis, they would be: **emojis here**
+If I had to describe this project in three (3) emojis, they would be: 😮 👿 😎

 ## Application Features